brhoades/blag/content/posts/2017-02-20-my-first-markov-chain-bot.md

 A few notes regarding some non-letter symbols. "^" represents an arbitrary start of a word.
 This entry node in our graph ensures that the first letter on each word is in proportion with our source. "$", similarly, represents the end of a word, and ensures that letters which typically end words have that probability represented.

 For the simplicity of the generation, the generated words do a lot right: "u" always follows "q", letters such as "y" usually end words, and most [consonant clusters](https://en.wikipedia.org/wiki/Consonant_cluster) and syllables in the words all appear in English.
-But there are also some drawbacks; the generated words can sometimes loop due to the cycles in this graph (much more on that later) and become incredibly long.
-There are also consonant clusters which never begin or never end a syllable that do--- for example, "nt" in English does not begin syllables nor does "pl" end syllables.
+But there are also some drawbacks: the generated words can sometimes loop due to the cycles in this graph and become incredibly long.
+There are also consonant clusters which never begin or never end a syllable that do.
+For example, "nt" in English does not begin syllables nor does "pl" end syllables.

 These drawbacks are all caused by a loss in context by the Markov chain.
 While it's traversing the graph, there's no way for it to represent the relationship between "pl" and "a", all it has is that "l" is preceded by "p" and followed by "l".
 One method for storing this relationship is by using n-grams.
 Our current representation could be considered a 1-gram; if we instead used a bigram, we could represent the relationship between "pl" and "a-" where "a- is followed by another letter."